michyaraque/sequencer/README.md

+**Disclaimer**: Some features and code contributions in this project were co-created with the assistance of Claude.
+The editor, logic flow patterns, and documentation may include AI-generated or AI-refined parts.
+All code has been reviewed and adjusted by human developers before use.

 # Game Dialog for Wired

 A visual branching dialogue editor for Habbo using node-based flow.
 Built with **React** and **React-Flow**, this tool allows creating complex NPC dialog systems without placing endless WIRED boxes in a room.